-SRES # 10 will engage with early childhood education providers, such as Head Start centers and LAUSD's School Readiness Language Development Program (SRLDP), in order to ensure successful student outcomes.
-The following is a list of the early education providers that will be included: 52nd Street School Early Education Center, Normandie Early Education Center and SRLDP at Menlo Elementary School.
+SRES # 11 will maintain a constant working relationship with community agencies and schools that provide educational services to the youth residing in the surrounding community.
+At the primary level, SRES # 11 will engage with early childhood education providers, such as Head Start centers and LAUSD's School Readiness Language Development Program (SRLDP), in order to ensure successful student outcomes.
+The following is a list of the local providers that will be included: LA Urban League Head Start School, Wanda Mikes Early Education Center, and the SRLDP at 68th Street School.
 The articulation process at the early childhood education level will focus on aligning standards, curriculum, instruction, and assessments across the schools.
 In the matriculation process the student specific data will be used to determine appropriate placement and services.
-Key components of the articulation process will include joint professional development and mapping and pacing schedule meetings between early education providers and SRES # 10 educators.
-The focus of these meetings will be to gather data, discuss student's academic needs, share best practices, and develop a schedule of parent orientation meetings for students who will be attending SRES #10.
+Key components of the articulation process will include joint professional development and mapping and pacing schedule meetings between early education providers and SRES # 11 educators.
+The focus of these meetings will be to gather data, discuss student's academic needs, share best practices, and develop a schedule of parent orientation meetings for students who will be attending SRES #11.